 Moreover, under the Notice of the State Administration of Taxation on Issues regarding the Administration of the Dividend Provision in Tax Treaties promulgated in February 2009, the taxpayer that is a tax resident of the other contracting party to the tax treaty and also the beneficial owner of the relevant dividends needs to satisfy certain conditions to enjoy the benefits under a tax treaty.
 These conditions include: (1) the taxpayer should be a company as provided in the tax treaty, (2) the taxpayer must directly own the required percentage of equity interests and voting rights in the PRC subsidiaries, and (3) the corporate shareholder to receive dividends from the PRC subsidiaries must have continuously met the direct ownership thresholds during the 12 consecutive months preceding the receipt of the dividends.
 Additionally, the SAT promulgated the Notice on Issues Related to the "Beneficial Owner" in Tax Treaties in February 2018, which requires the "beneficial owner" to have ownership and the right to dispose of the income or the rights and properties giving rise to the income and generally engage in substantive business activities and sets forth certain detailed factors in determining the "beneficial owner" status.
 The SAT promulgated the Announcement on How to Recognize the "Beneficial Owner" in Tax Treaties on June 29, 2012, which further clarified and supplemented the application of the Notice on How to Understand and Recognize the "Beneficial Owner" in Tax Treaties.
-Furthermore, the SAT promulgated the Announcement of the State Administration of Taxation on Issues Relating to "Beneficial Owner" in Tax Treaties ("Circular 9"), in February 3, 2018, which took effect on April 1, 2018, replaced the Notice on How to Understand and Recognize the "Beneficial Owner" in Tax Treaties and provides guidance for determining whether a resident of a contracting party is the "beneficial owner" of an item of income under China's tax treaties and tax arrangements.
+Furthermore, the SAT promulgated the Announcement of the State Administration of Taxation on Issues Relating to "Beneficial Owner" in Tax Treaties ("Circular 9"), in February 3, 2018, which took effect on April 1, 2018, replaced the Notice on How to Understand and Recognize the "Beneficial Owner" in Tax Treaties and the Announcement on How to Recognize the "Beneficial Owner" in Tax Treaties and the Announcement on How to Recognize the "Beneficial Owner" in Tax Treaties and the Announcement on How to Recognize the "Beneficial Owner" in Tax Treaties and the Announcement on How to Recognize the "Beneficial Owner" in Tax Treaties and the Announcement on How to